diegomrobledo679/open-interpreter-ts/README.md

 npm run start-web
 ```
 Then open http://localhost:3000 in your browser to chat.
 The interactive menu
-now includes an option to start this server as well.
+now includes an option to start this server as well, or you can launch it
+alongside the CLI with the `--web` flag.

 This command now starts the CLI interpreter immediately.
 If you prefer the
 previous interactive menu, run `npx cyrah --menu`.
+Use `npx cyrah --web` to
+start the web interface alongside the CLI.

 You can pass interpreter options directly on the command line or via
 environment variables.
 Use `--env KEY=VALUE` to set an environment variable for